- You are here:

 Best Time for Bird Watching

-Summer migrants are present from November to April, making this the best time for watching birds, although Bwabwata offers great birding throughout the year.
-The dry months from May to October are best for viewing wildlife.
+Summer migrants from Eurasia are present from November to April, making this the best time for bird watching.
+However, Bwabwata offers great birding throughout the year.
+In contrast to the ideal months for birding, the cooler, dry months from May to September are best for general wildlife viewing.

 Want To Visit Bwabwata NP?